-Making Tax Digital: Your final checklist
+Making Tax Digital: Your six step checklist

-If you’d prefer to continue using spreadsheets to keep records, and have decided against moving fully over to a software package, you could always go down the ‘bridging software’ route.
-This is a tool that can communicate with HMRCs systems for Making Tax Digital, whilst not requiring you to abandon your spreadsheet records.
-It basically extracts data from your spreadsheet records and files it digitally to HMRC in a compatible format.
+If you’d prefer to continue using spreadsheets to keep records and have decided against moving fully over to an accounting software package, you can use a ‘bridging software’ instead.
+This is a tool that connects with HMRC’s systems for Making Tax Digital, whilst not requiring you to abandon your spreadsheet records.
+It extracts transactional data from your spreadsheet records and files it digitally to HMRC in a compatible format.

 4. Review your processes for Making Tax Digital

-This content was created on 26th April 2019
+This content was created on 20th October 2022